meglecz/mkCOInr/doc/content/reference.rst

 Compare sequences of the same taxID.
 Delete sequences that are substring of another sequence (100% identity on the overlapping region, and one sequence covers the other completely).
-If more than 10.000 sequences for the same taxID, first, cluster the sequences with 100% of identity using the cluster_fast algorithm of vsearch, than use the substring search for each cluster.
+If more than 10.000 sequences for the same taxID, first, cluster the sequences with 100% of identity using the cluster_fast algorithm of vsearch, then use the substring search for each cluster.

 Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~